aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/ishapecollection/insertpictureframe/_index.md

 ---
 title: InsertPictureFrame
 second_title: Aspose.Sildes for .NET API Reference
-description: Creates a new PictureFrame and inserts it to the collection at the specified index.
+description: Creates a new picture frame containing the specified image and inserts it into the shape collection at the specified index.
 type: docs
 weight: 310
 url: /aspose.slides/ishapecollection/insertpictureframe/